Artistic depiction of two-photon water splitting at a ruthenium complex

 Image: Hrishi Olickel

-The research in our group focuses on the development of applicable photocatalysts for green hydrogen production.
+The research in our group focuses on the development of applicable and scalable systems to produce green hydrogen directly from sunlight and water.

 Green hydrogen will be a crucial component of the energy transition.
 A promising route for its production is the direct splitting of water using sunlight, mediated by a photocatalyst.
-However, we currently lack suitable photocatalysts which could enable this process at scale.
+However, we currently lack both suitable photocatalysts and processes to deploy this technology at scale.